59th Kanagawa Prefectural Art Exhibition

 My goal is to become an artist.
 I plan to have my first solo exhibition next year.
 I will continue to paint from now on.

-As for the future, I will continue to study techniques and materials.
-I will continue to create fantastic works related to traditional Asian folk culture.
-Thank you very much for giving me the valuable opportunity to participate in the 59th Kanagawa Prefectural Art Exhibition.
+As for the future, I will continue to research techniques and materials, and create fantastical works related to traditional Asian folk culture.
+I would like to express my sincere gratitude for the valuable opportunity to participate in the 59th Kanagawa Prefectural Art Exhibition.

--Please give a message to everyone aiming to apply next year.
+-Please give us a message for everyone who is aiming to apply next year.

-We believe that the Kanagawa Prefectural Art Exhibition will connect strangers with each other and create possibilities for the future.
+We believe that the Kanagawa Prefectural Art Exhibition will connect strangers and create possibilities for the future.

 "profile"